How to Retire at 40 or 45

 Set a savings target

 Of course, retiring early isn’t as simple as celebrating your 40th birthday and calling it quits.
-To retire comfortably by 40, you must first calculate your estimated living expenses, considering inflation, healthcare costs, housing and other personal expenditures.
+To retire comfortably in your forties, you must first calculate your estimated living expenses, considering inflation, healthcare costs, housing and other personal expenditures.
 Online FIRE calculators can help you create your retirement number.

 For perspective, participants in a recent survey said that the "magic number" for a comfortable retirement is almost $1.5 million, according to participants in a recent survey.